-The variant of the oscillator circuit embodiment, in which one ends of the first winding of bifilar coil and of the second 5 winding of bifilar coil are connected directly to the third node and the other end of the first winding of bifilar coil is connected through the first capacitor and the other end of the second winding of bifilar coil is connected through the second capacitor to the second node (CL-CL type of oscillator circuit) lacks the advantage of temporal distribution of the effect of mutual induction of bifilar coil and is thus less effective after being connected than the connection with CL-LC configuration.
+The variant of the oscillator circuit embodiment, in which one ends of the first winding of bifilar coil and of the second winding of bifilar coil are connected directly and the other end of the first winding of bifilar coil is connected through the first capacitor and the other end of the second winding of bifilar coil is connected through the second capacitor between the second node and the third node (CL-CL type of oscillator circuit) lacks the advantage of temporal distribution of the effect of mutual induction of bifilar coil and is thus less effective after being connected than the connection with CL-LC configuration.

-In the preferred embodiment is the overall capacitance 15 XC of all connected capacitors (in CL type of oscillator circuit) or capacitance of capacitors in particular branches of oscillator circuit XC1 and XC2 (CL-LC and CL-CL type of oscillator circuit) equals to the entire $\pi/2$ multiples of the XL inductance of the bifilar coil comprising the first and the 20 second winding.
+In the preferred embodiment is the overall capacitance XC of all connected capacitors (in CL type of oscillator circuit) or capacitance of capacitors in particular branches of oscillator circuit XC1 and XC2 (CL-LC and CL-CL type of oscillator circuit) equals to the entire $\pi/2$ multiples of the XL inductance of the bifilar coil comprising the first and the second winding.
 In this case we achieve the most preferred flow of modified voltage and current.
-However, the performed measurements show that the favourable modification can be achieved even in case of deviation from the said relation, which might be caused e.g. by tolerance in the 25 production of coils and capacitors or unavailability of coils and capacitors with the required parameters, when the favourable modification of the flow of voltage and current is achieved even under the conditions, when the overall capacitance XC of all connected capacitors (in CL type of oscil- 30 lator circuit) or capacitance of capacitors in particular branches (in case of one capacitor in each branch, thus capacitance of the first capacitor and capacitance of the second capacitor) of the XC1 and XC2 oscillator circuit (in CL-LC and CL-CL type of oscillator circuit) equals to entire 35 $\pi/2$ multiples of the XL inductance of the bifilar coil $\pm 20\%$.
+However, the performed measurements show that the favourable modification can be achieved even in case of deviation from the said relation, which might be caused e.g. by tolerance in the production of coils and capacitors or unavailability of coils and capacitors with the required parameters, when the favourable modification of the flow of voltage and current is achieved even under the conditions, when the overall capacitance XC of all connected capacitors (in CL type of oscillator circuit) or capacitance of capacitors in particular branches (in case of one capacitor in each branch, thus capacitance of the first capacitor and capacitance of the second capacitor) of the XC1 and XC2 oscillator circuit (in CL-LC and CL-CL type of oscillator circuit) equals to entire $\pi/2$ multiples of the XL inductance of the bifilar coil \pm 20 %.

-Another feature of the invention is that a system comprising the converter with the oscillator as described above, and a load, which is characterized in that the first load is connected to the first output terminal of the converter and to 40 the second output terminal of the converter, and the second load is connected to the second output terminal of the converter and to the third output terminal of the converter, wherein resistance of the first load equals to the resistance of the second load ±20%.
-Ideally, the resistances of the loads 45 are identical.
+Another feature of the invention is that a system comprising a converter with oscillator as described above, and a load, which is characterized in that the first load is connected to the first output and to the second output, and the second load is connected to the second output and to the third output, wherein resistance of the first load equals to the resistance of the second load \pm 20 %.
+Ideally, the resistances of the loads are identical.
 However, they may differ in practice, due to inconsistencies and tolerances in production and similar phenomenons.
 The increasing difference between the loads results in decreasing effectiveness of the system of converter with oscillator connected with load.
-It has been experimen- 50 tally proved that the variance in resistances should be in the range of ±20%.
-Each load may consists of several partial loads, wherein the requirements for the overall load has to he met.
+It has been experimentally proved that the variance in resistances should be in the range of \pm 20 %.
+Each load may consists of several partial loads, wherein the requirements for the overall load has to be met.